The-Wishlist-Co/docs/index.md

 - [**Impex Service API**](impexAPI.md#impex-api)

-    The ImpEx API allows you to interact with all the core api's in the TWC system at a unified REST interface for the seemless interegration of bulk data in to the system.
+    The ImpEx Service allows you to interact with all the core API's in the The Wishlist platform at a unified REST interface for the seemless interegration of bulk data in to the system.

   - [*Representations*](impexAPI.md#representations)